jetimms/cashflow/README.md

 What's left to do
 -----------------
-Disable the editor from showing in read-only fields.

-Make it obvious to the user that the fields are read only.

 Make it easier to get started.
   Make the first period easy to create or have one already created.